lemire/FastPFor/README.md

 ### Installing GCC 4.7 under Linux

-We support CLANG and the Intel compiler, but a common default is GCC 4.7 or better.
+We support clang, Visual Studio and the Intel compiler, but a common default is GCC 4.7 or better.

 Under a recent version of Ubuntu (12.10), you can install GCC 4.7 by typing: